John Marshall School of Law

 Seniors, Sophomores and post-graduate students had classes on Mondays and Thursdays.
 Juniors, Freshmen and reviewing students had classes on Tuesdays and Fridays.
 Wednesdays were reserved for public speaking classes, general lectures, and the moot court sessions.

 In 1946 John Marshall School of Law merged with Cleveland Law School to form Cleveland-Marshall College of Law.
-Since 1969 the merged school became been affiliated with Cleveland State University.
+Since 1969 the merged school has been affiliated with Cleveland State University.

 Bricks and Mortar